 - Disappointments (what has not happened)

 I’ll be honest with you.
 Back in March when the world began to shift beyond recognition, my primary pains were my disappointment around the travel plans, workshops and other events that were cancelled, and my fear that income would dry up.
-But yesterday my pain and anxiety overflowed.
-I felt broken and fearful.
-I journaled pages and pages of pain points.

-Once you’ve acknowledged the pain, explore different pleas or needs and see if you can land on a specific plea or need.
-It can be a call to yourself, a higher power, or whatever feels right to you.
-Examples include: guidance, patience, courage, resilience, faith, boundaries, mercy, compassion, determination, healing, calm, freedom, wisdom, peace and so on.
+Once you’ve acknowledged the pain, explore different pleas or needs and see if you can pinpoint a specific one.
+It can be a call to yourself or a higher power, or just whatever feels right to you.

-I tested out a few possibilities and to my surprise I landed on faith.
-When I said faith aloud my body trembled in a way that confirmed that faith was what I had been denying myself.
+I tested out a few possibilities, and to my surprise I landed on faith.
+When I said ‘faith’ aloud, my body trembled in a way that confirmed that faith was what I had been denying myself.
 By naming it I could begin to find meaning in my reality and begin to make faith a part of life.

 These questions are meant to help you contemplate, explore and discover meaning in your experience of pain.